mcpmessenger/voiceloophr_v0-1e/README.md

 10. ✅ **NEW: Add voice chat interface**
 11. ✅ **NEW: Implement modular architecture for AI management**

-### **🔄 Current Focus**
+### **🔍 Current Focus**
-1. 🔗 Real AWS Textract integration (currently simulated)
+1. 🔍 PDF parsing solution research and evaluation
-2. 🔍 S3 integration for persistent storage
+2. 🏗️ Optimal architecture design and planning
-3. 🛡️ RAG implementation for document retrieval
+3. 💰 Cost-benefit analysis and implementation roadmap

 ### **📋 Next Phase**
-1. 🧠 Production Textract deployment
+1. 🛠️ Implement recommended PDF parsing solution
-2. 🧪 Comprehensive testing and optimization
+2. 🧪 Comprehensive testing and validation
-3. 🚀 Production deployment and monitoring
+3. ⚡ Performance optimization and user experience improvements
-4. 📊 Advanced analytics and reporting
+4. 📊 Advanced analytics and monitoring

 ---

-**🎉 VoiceLoop HR Platform is now fully functional with AWS Textract integration, smart document processing, AI-powered analysis, and REAL-TIME VOICE INTERACTION!
-Ready for production deployment and advanced features.**
+**🔍 VoiceLoop HR Platform is in research phase for PDF parsing optimization.
+Current implementation has issues with text extraction quality and processing method confusion.
+Comprehensive evaluation of parsing solutions in progress to deliver robust, cost-effective document processing.**